-These skills are skills that can be taught, so what better way is there for you to make money than to teach the next generation of aspiring concept artists how to do what you do!
+These skills can be taught, so what better way is there for you to make money than to teach the next generation of aspiring concept artists how to do what you do?

 Likewise, some people who are trying to get into the field might require a reference point from which to start.
 Think about what would have been helpful for you as you were starting out and create those resources for someone else.

-Perhaps an almost complete project on a digital file, or resources providing ideas, or even step-by-step guides on how to create different things.
-The point is, you can help the next generation of concept artists by providing them with a service that will benefit them.
+Perhaps an almost complete project on a digital file, resources providing ideas, or even step-by-step guides on creating different things.
+The point is you can help the next generation of concept artists by providing them with a service that will benefit them.

 Do Concept Artists Make Good Money?

-It depends on the amount of hours you’re willing to put in to earn the money.
+It depends on the number of hours you’re willing to put in to earn money.
 And it depends on how much of a passion concept art is of yours.
-Seeing any kind of creative work as merely a job will mean you won’t be willing to put in the work to make the money.
+Seeing any creative work as merely a job will mean you won’t be willing to work to make money.

 As a very general guide, here is what you might expect to earn:

-- Selling knowledge and resources online ~ You would set it, and you would base it on your experience and skill and how much you think you’re worth.
-While this path could earn you limitless money, it’s also super hard to walk one.
+- Selling knowledge and resources online ~ You would set it and base it on your experience and skill and how much you think you’re worth.
+While this path could earn you unlimited money, walking one is also super hard.